 The Network delayed the release of both seasons and its episodes.
 Moreover, they dialed down on the number of episodes per season with no precise scheduled release dates.
 Episodes of Ghost Hunters aired whenever they felt like releasing them.

 When questioned about their decisions, the Network did not give any comments on the matter.
 Apparently, Syfy had wrapped up its paranormal phase and was gearing up towards another – scripted sci-fi shows.
 As a result, Ghost Hunters had no place anymore, and hence it’s ending

 The cast of the Ghost Hunters is Back with a New show, Ghost Nation

 As the saying goes; One man’s meat is another man’s poison, and vice versa.
 As the Syfy Network discarded its asset, the A&E picked it up again.
 However, there would be a lot of new surprises by its 17th season.

 For starters, we have Grant Wilson returning with fresh blood.
 He will be aided by co-lead investigator, Darly Marston, paranormal researcher Kristen Luman and paranormal technician, Brandon Davis.

 Moreover, they will also have the aid of Historian, Mustafa Gatolarri, paranormal investigator, Bill Murray, and Richel Stratton.

 You may have noticed that some of the original members like Jason Hawes, Dave Tango, and Steve Gonzales are missing from the list.
 Well, the trio left Ghost Hunters.

 Instead, they are focused on their own series, Ghost Nation.
 Both share similar supernatural investigative work.
-As of 2021, the series is in its 2nd season, with a third in the works.
+As of 2023, the series is in its 16th season.